spatialos/UnrealGDK/SpatialGDK/Documentation/content/singleton-actors.md

 To tag a Blueprint class as a Public Singleton, open the class in the Blueprint Editor and navigate to the `Class Settings`.
 In the `Advanced` section inside `Class Options`, check the `Spatial Type` checkbox and add `Singleton` to the `Spatial Description` textbox.
 To tag a Blueprint class as a Private Singleton, follow the same steps and add `ServerOnly` to the `Spatial Description` textbox.

-This is an example of what your blueprint `Class Options` should look like if you've tagged it as a Private Singleton:
+This is an example of what your Blueprint `Class Options` should look like if you've tagged it as a Private Singleton:
 ![Singleton blueprint]({{assetRoot}}assets/screen-grabs/blueprint_singleton.png)

 And that's it!
 You have successfully specified a Singleton Actor.
 Make sure you generate schema and create a new snapshot using the [SpatialOS GDK for Unreal toolbar]({{urlRoot}}/content/toolbar).